NilPointer-Software/bdfd-wiki/src/guides/awaitedCommands.md

 To create an awaited command, following function and callbacks are used -

 ### $awaitFunc[]
 `$awaitFunc` is a function.
-It is used to initiate an awaited command.
+It's used to initiate an awaited command.

 #### Usage
 ```